Aiven-Open/klaw-docs/docs/HowTo/installation/configure-klaw-wizard.md

 5. Synchronize topics and ACLs

-   If you already have a Kafka cluster, you can easily migrate topics and ACLs to Klaw using the **Synchronize** option.
+   If you already have a Apache Kafka cluster, you can easily migrate topics and ACLs to Klaw using the **Synchronize** option.
 As a SUPERADMIN, you can synchronize topics and ACLs by default.
 Navigate to **Synchronize** menu and select **Topics from cluster** or **ACLs from cluster** to